VISPARK and Marshall Cavendish Education Collaborate to Internationalise Singapore's Popular Chinese Language Learning Series 'Huan Le Huo Ban'

 New Huan Le Huo Ban (International) mobile app and physical learning centers will be launched under this partnership

-SINGAPORE, July 12, 2022 /PRNewswire/ -- VISPARK, a global online learning service, partners global education solutions provider Marshall Cavendish Education (MCE) to internationalise Singapore's well-known Chinese learning Series Huan Le Huo Ban (HLHB) for Grades One to Six as an enrichment programme.
+SAN MATEO, Calif., July 13, 2022 /PRNewswire/ -- VISPARK, a global online learning service, partners global education solutions provider Marshall Cavendish Education (MCE) to internationalise Singapore's well-known Chinese learning Series Huan Le Huo Ban (HLHB) for Grades One to Six as an enrichment programme.

-VISPARK, a global online learning service, partners global education solutions provider Marshall Cavendish Education (MCE) to internationalise Singapore’s well-known Chinese learning Series Huan Le Huo Ban (HLHB).

 The HLHB (International Edition) Enrichment Programme, designed by a team of curriculum experts will consist of both print and digital resources designed for students who are learning Chinese as a foreign language outside of Singapore.
 It includes a mobile app hosted by VISPARK, to complement the HLHB (International) Series published by MCE.
 Designed for both teachers and students, the app will have 240 lessons per grade level that consist of AI-powered digital content and exercises to reinforce learning points from the HLHB International curriculum, and to encourage students to practice their Chinese speaking skills.